MachineLemonade/docs/v0.11/pricing.md

 > Note: Resources allocated to "Extra Capacity" are calculated and charged by the *minute* (via [kubecost](https://kubecost.com/)), not by the hour.

-## Non-Profit Discount

-If you're a not-for-profit interested in Astronomer, our team wants to support you and your mission.

-On Astronomer, all organizations with a 501(c)(3) status are eligible for a 20% discount across all product offerings.

-If you're interested and believe you might be eligible, reach out to us at humans@astronomer.io.

-## Enterprise Pricing

-Astronomer Enterprise is priced via an annual licensing fee.
-You'll get access to the entire source code that powers Astronomer and pay us a flat fee for unlimited workers and Airflow deployments on your Kubernetes cluster.

-For a breakdown of the components that come with that license, check out our [Platform Overview](https://www.astronomer.io/docs/overview/) page.

-If you're interested in Enterprise and haven't already talked to us, reach out to start a trial [here](https://www.astronomer.io/enterprise/#request).